How to Prepare a Room for Paint

 Time Required: 2-4 hours

 Painting a room requires more than just opening a can of your favorite color and grabbing a brush.
 Knowing how to prep a room for painting before you start will make your project go smoother.
-And, you’ll be happier with the end result.
+Then, you’ll be happier with the end result.

 - Remove all small furniture and rugs from the room.

-- Place furniture sliders underneath the legs or base large items.
+- Place furniture sliders underneath the legs or base of large items.
 This will make it easier to move the furniture around the room and away from the area you are painting.

 - Remove all wall decor, switch plates, vents and electrical outlet covers.

 - Place hardware in individual plastic sandwich bags and label them.

 - Place all the bags of hardware in one spot outside of the room.